Kankakee FWA advisories

-Kankakee Fish and Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 4,095 acres, which includes open water, marshes, riparian timber, periodically flooded crop fields and 11 miles of river.
+Kankakee is dedicated to providing outdoor recreation opportunities while maintaining 4,199 acres, which includes open water, marshes, riparian timber, periodically flooded crop fields, and 11 miles of river.

-In 1927, the state purchased 2,312 acres of the remaining marsh for a Civilian Conservation Corp. camp, housing as many as 400 men.
+In 1927, the state purchased 2,312 acres of the remaining marsh for a Civilian Conservation Corps camp, housing as many as 400 men.
 The area later became established as a game preserve, and during the 50s, waterfowl management was undertaken by the state.
-In 1982 another 1,016 acres were added and in 1992 an additional 767 acres.

-- Kankakee Fish and Wildlife Area provides over 45 miles of available water in rivers and ditches.
+- Area provides over 45 miles of available water in rivers and ditches.

-- Primary species include bass, bluegill, catfish, crappie, northern pike, redear and walleyed pike.
+- Primary species include bass, bluegill, catfish, crappie, northern pike, redear, and walleye.

-- Motor restrictions: A maximum of 24-volt electric motors are allowed in the fish and wildlife area.
-Outboard motors are premitted on rivers only.
+- Motor restrictions: A maximum of 24-volt electric motors are allowed.
+Outboard motors are permitted on rivers only.

-- There is a 14 inch minimum size limit for largemouth bass for all Kankakee Fish and Wildlife area waters, except within the Kankakee and Yellow rivers where the size limit is 12 inches.
+- There is a 14-inch minimum size limit for largemouth bass for all area waters, except within the Kankakee and Yellow rivers where the size limit is 12 inches.
 All other size and bag limits apply.
 See Fishing Regulations for details.

-- Two boat ramps are provided; one on State Highway 8 at the Kankakee River bridge and the second at the town of English Lake at the confluence of the Kankakee and Yellow rivers.
+- Two boat ramps are provided; one on S.R.
+8 at the Kankakee River bridge and the second at the town of English Lake at the confluence of the Kankakee and Yellow rivers.